 Arpora Mackie’s Night Market

-We went to a night flee market called Arpora Mackie’s where I bought two really cool ashtrays (made out of coconut shell and painted with glow in the dark colours) and some amazingly, comfortable wide pants.
+We went to a night flea market called Arpora Mackie’s where I bought two really cool ashtrays (made out of coconut shell and painted with glow in the dark colors) and some amazingly, comfortable wide pants.
 Those feel really great on my skin since they won’t stick to my body in this hot temperature.

 What would a trip to India be without getting a Henna tattoo?
-Having said that, the first thing we did the next morning, was to go down to the beach and get a Henna tattoo on our hand and feet.
+Having said that, the first thing we did the next morning, was to go down to the beach and get a Henna tattoo on our hands and feet.
 Since it is popular amongst tourists to get one, you have to negotiate strongly for the final price.
-In the end we paid 750RS (10€) for the both of us, instead of 2000RS (27€) for each body part.
+In the end, we paid 750RS (10€) for both of us, instead of 2000RS (27€) for each body part.

 Our Accommodation in Goa

-The name of the “hotel“ we stayed in is Alcove Resort, a cute little place where you can enjoy breakfast outside and have lots of entertainment.
-Besides a pool there was a table tennis, pool table as well as a dance floor and DJ area.
+The name of the “hotel“ we stayed in is Alcove Resort in Goa, a cute little place where you can enjoy breakfast outside and have lots of entertainment.
+Besides a pool, there was table tennis, pool table as well as a dance floor and DJ area.

-Next to the breakfast area you will find stairs which bring you straight down to the beach in no longer than 30 seconds.
-It is a beautiful beach with many restaurants and deck chairs for free, if you consume something.
+Next to the breakfast area, you will find stairs that bring you straight down to the beach in no longer than 30 seconds.
+It is a beautiful beach with many restaurants and deck chairs for free if you consume something.